What is Product Design?

 Customer feedback is acquired on the product, additional changes are incorporated, and then the product hits the market.

-A: The first stage is the definition of a problem where ideas are created and research is conducted to find a customer problem.
+The first stage is the definition of a problem where ideas are created and research is conducted to find a customer problem.
 Second stage is called feasibility where the designing team looks at how much production is going to cost, what difficulties are going to come up, and to develop a prototype.
 The last stage is where the prototype is tested and continuously refined for improvement until finalized.

-A: A product design is considered effective when it meets the expectations of the company, caters to the customer needs, helps to build a brand, makes profits, and brings value to the product and the company.
+A product design is considered effective when it meets the expectations of the company, caters to the customer needs, helps to build a brand, makes profits, and brings value to the product and the company.
 What distinguishes a good product design from an average is that customer empathy is practiced to make sure the product is relevant and has the intended impact.